Marjan-Kh/AB-Testing/README.md

 - If the student clicks "access course materials", they will be able to view the videos and take the quizzes for free, but they will not receive coaching support or a verified certificate, and they will not submit their final project for feedback.

 ### Experiment Description
 In the experiment, Udacity tested a change where if the student clicked "start free trial", they were asked how much time they had available to devote to the course.
 If the student indicated 5 or more hours per week, they would be taken through the checkout process as usual.
 If they indicated fewer than 5 hours per week, a message would appear indicating that Udacity courses usually require a greater time commitment for successful completion, and suggesting that the student might like to access the course materials for free.
 At this point, the student would have the option to continue enrolling in the free trial, or access the course materials for free instead.
-This screenshot shows what the experiment looks like.

 #### Null Hypothesis
 This approach might not make a significant change and might not be effective in reducing the early Udacity course cancellation.